Chia-Network/chia-docs/docs/resources/faq.md

 ### How do I mint an NFT?

-If you are comfortable using a command line interface (CLI), then you can follow our [dev guide](https://devs.chia.net/guides/nft-intro/) to mint an NFT.
-If you prefer a browser-based minting tool, you can use [SkyNFT](https://skynft.org/login.php) for a nominal fee.
-Other community-developed marketplaces will also offer minting services soon.
+If you are comfortable using a command line interface (CLI), then you can follow our [dev guide](/guides/nft-intro) to mint an NFT.
+If you prefer a browser-based minting tool, options include [MintGarden](https://mintgarden.io/mint) and [Omakasea ChiaNFT](https://github.com/OmakaseaNFT/chia-nft-util).
+Other community-developed marketplaces are listed on [ChiaLinks.com](https://chialinks.com/nfts/).

 ### Can I mint an NFT with a URL that includes a comma?